open-telemetry/opentelemetry-cpp/docs/cpp-sdk-factory-design.md

 }
 ```

-Be careful, create OTLP exporters with a existed `OtlpGrpcClient` will ignore
+Be careful, create OTLP exporters with an existing `OtlpGrpcClient` will ignore
-the options of gRPC when pass the `OtlpGrpcExporterOptions` or other option
+the options of gRPC when passing the `OtlpGrpcExporterOptions` or other option
 object.

 ## SDK extension